The Best Reasons to Use Pinterest For Genealogy

 You will see images with headlines below talking about topics ranging from building your tree on Findmypast, Children's Homes Websites, to Mastering Findmypast.

 You can try another term, such as "genealogy organization."
-If you aren't finding what you had hoped for, try one of two things:
+Finally, if you aren't finding what you had hoped for, try one of two things:

 Scroll down and look for small word rectangles that might say something like "family history printables, genealogy printables free, free genealogy forms printables."
-Click on these suggestions to see if that helps.
+Then, click on these suggestions to see if that helps.

 Click on the search bar beside the words you keyed in.
-With your cursor at the end of the words, do you see a drop-down menu with options of other related terms?
+Then, with your cursor at the end of the words, do you see a drop-down menu with options of other related terms?

 As you scroll through the feed, you may find something of interest.
 Sometimes you'll see an image.
 Often, you'll have a pin with a link to a video or blog post.
 Click through and learn something helpful.